Democratizing AI: Non-expert design of prediction tasks

-As discussed above, problems lack learnability when there is insufficient diversity in the dataset.
-If nearly every observation is identical, there is not enough ``spread'' of data for the supervised learning method to train upon.
-To avoid collecting data for such problems, we seek a means for workers to estimate for us the learnability of a proposed problem when shown the input and target questions.
-The challenge is providing workers with a task that is sufficiently simple for them to perform quickly yet the workers do not require training or background in how supervised learning works.
+As discussed above, prediction tasks lack learnability when (among other reasons) there is insufficient diversity in the dataset.
+If nearly every observation is identical, there is not enough ``spread'' of data for the supervised learning method to train upon; no trends will appear if every response to the input questions is identical or if every value of the target variable is equal.
+To avoid collecting data for tasks that are not learnable, and to assess how well non-experts can make determinations about learnability, we seek a means for workers to estimate for us the learnability of a proposed task when shown the input and target questions.
+The challenge is providing workers with an assignment that is sufficiently simple for them to perform quickly yet does not require training or background in how supervised learning works.

-To address this challenge, we designed a task to ask workers about their opinions of the set of answers we would receive to a given question (a form of meta-knowledge).
-We limited ourselves to Boolean (true/false) target questions, although it is straightforward to generalize to regression problems (numeric target questions) by rephrasing the task slightly.
+To address this challenge, we designed an assignment to ask workers about their opinions of the set of answers we would receive to a given question (a form of meta-knowledge).
+We focused on a lack of diversity in the target variable.
+We also limited ourselves to Boolean (true/false) target questions, although it is straightforward to generalize to regressions (numeric target questions) by rephrasing the assignment slightly.
 Specifically, we asked workers what proportion of respondents would answer ``true'' to the given question.
 Workers gave a 1--5 Likert-scale response from (1) ``No one will answer true'' to (3) ``About half will answer true'' to (5) ``Everyone will answer true''.
-The idea is that, since a diversity of responses is generally necessary (but not sufficient) for (binary) learnability, classification problems that are balanced between two class labels are more likely to be learnable.
-To select problems, we use a simple ranking procedure to seeking questions with responses predominantly in the middle of the Likert scale.
-Specifically, if $t_{ij} \in \{1,\ldots,5\}$ is the response of the $i$-th worker to problem $j$, we take the aggregate learnability ranking to be
+The idea is that, since a diversity of responses is generally necessary (but not sufficient) for (binary) learnability, classifications that are balanced between two class labels are more likely to be learnable.
+To select tasks, we use a simple ranking procedure to seek questions with responses predominantly in the middle of the Likert scale.
+Specifically, if $t_{ij} \in \{1,\ldots,5\}$ is the response of the $i$-th worker to prediction task $j$, we take the aggregate learnability ranking to be